University of East Anglia

 Her academic background and training is in physics and the natural sciences at Cambridge University.
 After completion of her PhD she pursued an interest in atmospheric sciences and rapidly became involved in policy relevant research, a purpose to which she remains committed today.
 She has assisted in national, European and international policy development relating to combating stratospheric ozone depletion, acid deposition, eutrophication, and (since 2002) climate change.
 In particular, her former work at the NOAA Environmental Research Laboratories provided evidence on the environmental acceptability of CFC substitutes, leading to inclusion of fluorocarbons in the Kyoto Protocol, winning the NOAA Aeronomy Laboratories Outstanding Scientific Paper Award.
 At Imperial College, her integrated modelling work was used in the development of international UN ECE protocols and to underpin the UK’s participation within these.

-Rachel has 20 years’ experience leading and managing interdisciplinary teams to deliver policy relevant science.
-Since 2009 she has worked with large teams to raise over £3m of funds as a principal investigator and a further £4 million as a co-investigator.
-Since 2002 she has led the Community Integrated Assessment Modelling group at the Tyndall Centre, which now contains 7 members and is currently exploring the land-water-energy nexus in the content of climate change and biodiversity conservation.
+Rachel has 25 years’ experience leading and managing interdisciplinary teams to deliver policy relevant science.
+Since 2009 she has worked with large teams to raise over £5m of funds as a principal investigator and a further £6 million as a co-investigator.
+Rachel co-leads the Resilience Theme at the Tyndall Centre, and her research team is currently exploring the land-water-energy nexus in the content of climate change and biodiversity conservation.

 Phone: +44 (0)1603 59 3912